-In this article, I am going to give you some practical ideas to help with one-month baby photography.
-I will also try to guide you in baby photography in general and give some pointers I have learned over the years.
-There is no need to be afraid of baby photography and the results can be very rewarding.
+In this article, I am going to give you some practical ideas to help with one-month babies photography.
+I will also try to guide you in newborn baby photography in general and give some pointers I have learned over the years.
+There is no need to be afraid of newborn photography and the results can be very rewarding.

 Another trick that I employ when doing one-month baby photography is womb sounds.
 You can simply look up womb sounds on youtube and play them through your phone.
 What I usually do is turn on a womb sounds video and place it under the babies blanket.
 This is just another way to make the newborn feel secure and comfortable.
 It makes the environment feel just like the womb and they will fall fast asleep.